2009 Men's Hockey Asia Cup

 The 2009 Men's Hockey Asia Cup was the eighth edition of the Men's Hockey Asia Cup, the quadrennial international men's field hockey championship of Asia organized by the Asian Hockey Federation.
 It was held from May 9 to May 16, 2009 in Kuantan, Pahang, Malaysia.

 The tournament was originally awarded to Dubai, United Arab Emirates by the Asian Hockey Federation (AHF) in a 2008 meeting.
-However, it was swapped to Malaysia due to the inability of the hockey facility to be complete in Dubai Sports City on time.
-The tournament is sponsored by AirAsia with MYR 500,000.
+However, it was swapped to Malaysia due to the hockey facility in Dubai Sports City not being completed on time.
+The tournament was sponsored by AirAsia with MYR 500,000.
 South Korea won their third title and qualified for the 2010 World Cup in New Delhi, India, after defeating Pakistan 1–0 in the final.

 Teams

 Only eight teams were to compete in this tournament, divided by two pools.
 However, Sri Lanka withdrew from the tournament few days before the commencement, having replaced Oman before the withdrawal.
 Although the tournament is reduced to seven teams, the format of the competition remains unchanged.